tummychow/LPC11U_LPC13U_CodeBase/README.md

 - standard Sick of Beige case ([DP10080](http://dangerousprototypes.com/docs/Sick_of_Beige_compatible_cases)).
 The case will probably be overkill for the PCB size, but it has to be pretty big because the TFT sits on its face.
 - various cool software things that I haven't delivered on yet (but plan to eventually)

-Schematic is on the way in a future commit (I have drafts), but I haven't tested anything yet, so it probably doesn't work.
-I've got nothing for PCB layout so far, since I don't even know if the schematic works yet.
+The schematics are [here](http://github.com/tummychow/arm-alarm/tree/arm-alarm/sch), but the main board schematic is not even vaguely ready to be manufactured, so I'm not going to release it yet.
 They're in EAGLE 6.5.0 - sorry to KiCAD users.
 I actually used KiCAD on a school project and might port the schematic there in the future.
+In the meantime, gerbers and PNG exports are also included for non-EAGLE users.

 ## STRUCTURE ##
 This project is based on a [codebase](http://github.com/microbuilder/LPC11U_LPC13U_CodeBase) by [microbuilder.eu](http://github.com/microbuilder).
 I've left the `master` and `development` branches of the original repo intact and I won't be doing any work on them, unless I develop something useful that justifies opening a pull request.